Dioonel/diolingo-jp.web.app/README.md

 **ToDo:**
 - ~~Pagination via infinite scroll (this will requiere a back-end update also).~~
 - Add categories to both kanjis and words.
-- Add functionalities or "small games" to excercise the saved kanjis and words (similar to Anki). 🚧 **Currently WIP** 🛠️
+- ~~Add functionalities or "small games" to excercise the saved kanjis and words (similar to Anki).~~
 - Improve styling. 🚧 **Currently WIP** 🛠️
 - User system.
 - Create unit tests for the whole app. 🚧 **Currently WIP** 🛠️